 Quoted Range: 50 miles | Class: I | Power Rating : 250w | Pedal Assist Sensor: Cadence, Torque, and Speed

 Over the last few years, REI has been making some of the best bikes in their categories under the Co-op brand name.
 The bikes have a reputation for being better than their price and the CTY e2.1 follows the pattern.
 It's a Class-I bike without a throttle and powered by the Shimano Steps e5000 system.
 The battery is removable for charging and shifting through the nine gears happens with more Shimano pieces.
-It's not specifically a cargo bike but the double-sided kickstand and sturdy welded rear rack can handle roughly 250lbs of payload.
+It's not specifically a cargo bike but the double-sided kickstand and sturdy welded rear rack are convenient for a modest payload.

 Still a cruiser but you’ve got the power and speed of a class III electric bike for those who want it